What is a Headless CMS?

 - Cache responses for optimized performance

-- Integrate content with any frontend technology
+- Integrate content with any frontend technology or device

 Understanding APIs for Headless CMS